Getting High on Ambien: Side Effects and Dangers

 Although some people use Ambien to get high, the drug is highly addictive and can induce delusions, risk-taking behavior, and amnesia.
 Ambien can not only cause unpleasant effects such as vomiting and dizziness but can be fatal in worst-case scenarios.

-Ambien is a powerful sedative, which explains its typical use as a sleep aid.
-In addition to sought-after effects such as sleepiness, and the high-like effects such as the psychedelic qualities, Ambien use can also result in such unpleasant effects as:
+Ambien is a powerful sedative typically used as a sleep aid.
+In addition to its sleep-inducing effect and high-like psychedelic properties Ambien use can also result in adverse effects such as:

 - Unsteady walking